DMDTools/artwork4DMD/README.md

 # Artwork4DMD

-Artwork4DMD is a C# application that creates artwork for DMD (Dot Matrix Display) by fetching artwork from the [Launchbox Game Database](https://www.launchbox-app.com/).
+Artwork4DMD is a C# application to create artwork for DMD (Dot Matrix Display) by

+- Fetching artwork from the [Launchbox Game Database](https://www.launchbox-app.com/)
+- Converting local GIFs to a format suitable for a DMD

 This artwork can be used for example by [DOF2DMD](https://github.com/DMDTools/DOF2DMD) to display game marquees on a